Munce-95/42_a-maze-ing/README.md

 TODO: add a note here on any AI usage in the maze generation algorithm (`wilson.py`) or TUI display, if applicable to that teammate's work.

+Gemini was used to help explain certain concepts, such as tracking visited cells and pattern generation across the maze.
+It also assisted with refactoring long functions in `wilson.py`.
+The AI was primarily used as help to translate conceptual ideas into code.
+Every prompt explicitly instructed the model not to write code directly, limiting output to explanations or pseudocode.
+As a result, 95% of the code was written by hand.

 ## Config file's structure